JRosadoDiaz/at_skill_assessment/README.md

 ```bash
   cd at_skill_assessment
 ```
 Once running, a webserver will run at the specified port or on `http://localhost:8000` by default.
-There are two alternative methods to run the project:
+There are three alternative methods to run the project:
 ### Run locally through command line
 This project utilizes priviledged pings and therefore requires advanced priviledges to opperate correctly.
 For this reason, this project may not work on Windows opperating systems unless priviledges are elevated and firewalls disabled. this project includes 4 command line flags, all with their own default values: